-Durga Pooja – A Festive Time For Win Of Good Over Evil
+Durga Puja – A Festive Time For Win Of Good Over Evil

-Durga Pooja is a Hindu festival celebration of the Mother Goddess and the triumph of the
+Durga Puja is a Hindu festival celebration of the Mother Goddess and the triumph of the

 illustrious warrior Goddess Durga over the buffalo demon Mahishasura.
 The festival